-luntary basis and under the supervision of the occupational physician.
-As e required to have a valid Green Pass when accessing to the workplace.
+No, unless the testing is on a voluntary basis and under the supervision of the occupational physician.
+As of 15 October, employees will be required to have a valid Green Pass when accessing to the workplace.

-s not allowed to ask the employee for a negative test nor to require evidence of est only an employee's temperature.
+As a general rule the employer is not allowed to ask the employee for a negative test nor to require evidence of a negative test.
+Employers can test only an employee's temperature.